Schedule a demo

 How it works

-Your copilot connects to Zato's documentation server using MCP (Model Context Protocol), an open standard for connecting AI assistants to external data sources.
-When you ask a question, the copilot searches the documentation in real-time and retrieves the relevant content before answering.
+• Your copilot or LLM connects to Zato's documentation server using MCP (Model Context Protocol), an open standard for connecting AI assistants to external data sources.